Quantum state reduction of general initial states through spontaneous unitarity violation: Quantum state reduction from spontaneous unitarity violations

-Specialising to the specific case of an initial state superposed over two pointer states, as in Eq.~\eqref{eq:init_superposition}, we can take the Hermitian part $\hat{H}$ to be zero, because all pointer states of a good measurement device should become degenerate eigenstates of the Hamiltonian in the thermodynamic limit~\cite{Wezel_SSBlecturenotes}.
-Furthermore, the non-unitary contribution to the dynamics, $\hat{G}$, must couple to the order parameter describing the broken symmetry of the pointer state in order for the breakdown of time inversion symmetry to occur spontaneously~\cite{Wezel_2008,Wezel10}.
+\paragraph*{\textbf{Two-state superpositions}} Specialising to initial states superposed over pointer states, as in Eq.~\eqref{eq:init_superposition}, we can take the Hermitian part $\hat{H}$ to be zero, because all pointer states of a good measurement device should become degenerate eigenstates of the Hamiltonian in the thermodynamic limit~\cite{Wezel_SSBlecturenotes}.
+Furthermore, the non-unitary contribution to the dynamics, $\hat{G}$, must couple to the order parameter describing the broken symmetry of the pointer state in order for the process of spontaneous unitarity violation to take effect~\cite{Wezel_2008,Wezel10}.
 It must thus be diagonal in the pointer state basis and have different eigenvalues for different pointer states.
-The minimal way in which all requirements on $\hat{G}$ can be implemented is to consider:
+The minimal way in which all requirements on $\hat{G}$ can be implemented for the specific case of a two-state superposition, is to consider:

-In this expression, the coupling to the order parameter appears in a non-linear way, allowing the pointer states to be stable end states of the non-unitary evolution~\cite{Mertens_PRA_21}.
+In this expression, $\hat{\sigma}_z:=\ket{0}\bra{0}-\ket{1}\bra{1}$ and $\langle \hat{\sigma}_z\rangle = \bra{\psi}\hat{\sigma}_z\ket{\psi}/\braket{\psi}{\psi} = \frac{|\alpha(t)|^2-|\beta(t)|^2}{|\alpha(t)|^2+|\beta(t)|^2}$, which is the usual time-dependent quantum expectation value.
+The coupling to the order parameter ($\langle \hat{\sigma}_z\rangle$) appears in a non-linear way (depends on the wave-function), allowing the pointer states to be stable end states of the non-unitary evolution~\cite{Mertens_PRA_21}.
 The stochastic variable $\xi$ is taken from a flat, uniform distribution on the interval $[-x,x]$, with $x$ a parameter whose value will be determined below.
-The combination of the stochastic term in Eq.~\eqref{2 state eq1} being linear and its probability density function not depending on $\ket{\psi}$ ensures that, contrary to other models for DQSR, Born's rule is not imposed in the definition of the stochastic evolution and instead has to emerge spontaneously~\cite{Mertens22}.
+Notice that $\xi(t)$ evolves independently from $\ket{\psi(t)}$, and represents a separate physical process that is not influenced in any way by the quantum state evolution.
+That is, the combination of the stochastic term in Eq.~\eqref{2 state eq1} being linear and its probability density function not depending on $\ket{\psi}$ ensures that Born's rule is not imposed in the definition of the stochastic evolution and instead has to emerge spontaneously~\cite{Mertens22}.
+This is contrary to other models for DQSR, in which the stochastic term is multiplied by an expectation value, and thus obtains a state-dependent probability distribution that enforces Born's rule~\cite{Bassi_03_PhyRep}.